-- Make It Fair is a constitutional amendment to reform commercial property taxes, while maintaining existing protections for residential property and agricultural land.
+- Make It Fair is a constitutional amendment to reform commercial property taxes, while guaranteeing existing protections for residential property and agricultural land.

-- Make It Fair will close a major corporate tax loophole by requiring all commercial and industrial properties to be assessed at fair market value, putting California on par with how the vast majority of the country assesses these properties.
+- Make It Fair will close the millionaire, billionaire, and big corporation tax loophole by requiring all commercial and industrial properties to be assessed at fair market value, putting California on par with how the vast majority of the country assesses these properties.
 California’s commercial property taxes will still be among the lowest in the country because of Proposition 13’s limits on property tax rates, which Make It Fair does not change.

 - Make It Fair will restore over $9 billion a year for services that all Californians rely on.
-Roughly half of the new revenues, $4.5 billion, will fund K-12 schools and community colleges.
-The remainder will be shared by counties, cities and special districts to fund community health clinics, trauma care and emergency rooms, parks, libraries and public safety.
+Roughly half of the new revenues, $3.6 billion, will support schools and community colleges.
+The remainder will be shared by counties, cities and special districts to support community services, including health clinics, trauma care and emergency rooms, parks, libraries and public safety.

 - Make It Fair mandates full transparency and accountability for all revenue restored to California from closing the commercial property tax loophole.